jonathanabennett/jonathanabennett.github.io/content/experience/ris.md

 # Program Creation
 I was hired at this position to launch a Computer Science program in the Middle School.
 When initially hired, they had been teaching Computer Science in their high school for several years.
 There was high demand for the program and over the course of my stay, there was consistently high demand.
-On average, 1/3 of the students in the Middle School were enrolled in one of my classes.
+On average, one-third of the students in the Middle School were enrolled in one of my classes.

 The first year I was there, I launched our Computer Science classes.
 This involved extensive research in different curriculum platforms for Computer Science classes.
-After selected CodeHS as our platform, I wrote a proposal to purchase the Pro version of the platform.
-We also began our curriculum review for Computer Science in the Spring of that year.
+After I selected CodeHS as our platform, I wrote a proposal to purchase the Pro version of the platform.
+We also began our curriculum review for Computer Science in the spring of that year.

 In developing the curriculum, I focused on two key concepts: Top-Down Design and Debugging